TetsuakiBaba/MarkPaper/README.md

 [^1]: This is the footnote content.
 ```
+This is text with a footnote[^1].

+[^1]: Footnotes are automatically placed at the end of the corresponding heading section.

 **Features:**
 - Footnotes are automatically placed at the end of the corresponding heading section